ADA-research/Sparkle/Examples/selection.md

 `Commands/run_sparkle_portfolio_selector.py Examples/Resources/Instances/PTN2/`

-Generate an experimental report detailing the results on the test set, and as before the experimental procedure and performance information; this will be located at `Components/Sparkle-latex-generator/Sparkle_Report_For_Test.pdf`
+Generate an experimental report that includes the results on the test set, and as before the experimental procedure and performance information; this will be located at `Components/Sparkle-latex-generator/Sparkle_Report_For_Test.pdf`

-`Commands/generate_report.py --test-case-directory Test_Cases/PTN2/`
+`Commands/generate_report.py`

+By default the `generate_report` command will create a report for the most recent instance set.
+To generate a report for an older instance set, the desired instance set can be specified with: `--test-case-directory Test_Cases/PTN2/`